iamdurjoybarua/Python-Programming/README.md

 # Foundational Python Programs

-Welcome to the **Foundational Python Programs** repository — a beginner-friendly collection of simple Python scripts that demonstrate core programming concepts through small, self-contained projects.
-Perfect for students, self-learners, or anyone getting started with Python!
+Welcome to the Foundational Python Programs repository — a beginner-friendly collection of simple Python scripts that demonstrate core programming concepts through small, self-contained projects.
+This repository is perfect for students, self-learners, or anyone getting started with Python! 🚀

 ---

 ## Programs Included

+### 🧠 Basic Concepts

-### 1.  `simplecalculator.py` — Simple Calculator
+**simplecalculator.py — Simple Calculator**
-- Takes two numbers and an operator (`+`, `-`, `*`, `/`) as input.
+A basic command-line calculator that takes two numbers and an operator (+, -, *, /) as input.
-- Performs the selected arithmetic operation.
-- **Concepts Covered:** Functions, user input, `if-elif-else` conditions.
+**Concepts:** Functions, user input, if-elif-else conditions.

+**numberguessinggame.py — Number Guessing Game**
+A simple game where the user guesses a randomly generated number.
+The program provides hints like "Too high!" or "Too low!".
+**Concepts:** random module, while loop, input validation with try-except.

+**palindromechecker.py — Palindrome Checker**
+Checks if a word or phrase is a palindrome, ignoring spaces and case differences.
+**Concepts:** String manipulation, slicing, and logical comparisons.

+**fibonacci_generator.py — Fibonacci Sequence Generator**
+Generates a Fibonacci sequence up to a specified number of terms.
+**Concepts:** Loops, variable assignment, and sequence generation.

+**prime_number_checker.py — Prime Number Checker**
+Determines if a number is a prime number.
+**Concepts:** Conditional logic, for loops, and mathematical operators.

 ---

-### 2.  `numberguessinggame.py` — Number Guessing Game
-- Randomly generates a number; user must guess it.
-- Hints provided: _"Too high!"_ or _"Too low!"_
-- **Concepts Covered:** `random` module, `while` loop, input validation with `try-except`.
+### 🛠️ Practical Applications

+**password_generator.py — Password Generator**
+Creates a random, secure password of a specified length using a mix of letters, numbers, and symbols.
+**Concepts:** random module, string module, and function usage.

+**unit_converter.py — Unit Converter**
+A program that converts between different units of measurement (e.g., miles to kilometers).
+**Concepts:** Dictionaries, functions, and user input.

+**todo_list_app.py — To-Do List Application**
+A command-line tool for managing a to-do list with options to add, view, and mark tasks as complete.
+**Concepts:** Lists, dictionaries, functions, and menu-driven programs.

+**file_organizer.py — File Organizer**
+Sorts files in a specified directory into new folders based on their file extension.
+**Concepts:** os module, shutil module, file system operations.

 ---

-### 3.  `palindromechecker.py` — Palindrome Checker
-- Checks if a word/phrase is a palindrome.
-- Ignores spaces and case differences.
-- **Concepts Covered:** String manipulation, slicing, logic building.

----

-### 4.  `factorialcalculator.py` — Factorial Calculator
+### 🚀 Advanced Examples

+**simple_web_scraper.py — Simple Web Scraper**
+Extracts data, such as headings, from a website using the requests and BeautifulSoup libraries.
+**Concepts:** requests library, BeautifulSoup library, and web data parsing.

+**image_resizer.py — Image Resizer**
+Resizes an image to a new dimension and saves it.
+Requires the Pillow library.
+**Concepts:** Pillow (PIL) library, file handling, and image manipulation.

+**basic_gui.py — Basic GUI with Tkinter**
-- Calculates the factorial of a non-negative integer.
+A simple graphical application that calculates the area of a rectangle.
-- Provides **both** iterative and recursive solutions.
-- **Concepts Covered:** Recursion, iteration, base case understanding.

----

-### 5.  `simplecontactbook.py` — Simple Contact Book
-- CLI-based contact book: Add, view, and search contacts.
-- Stores data in a Python dictionary.
-- **Concepts Covered:** Dictionaries, functions, loops, menu-driven programs.
+**Concepts:** tkinter module, event handling, and GUI programming.

 ---